wso2/samples-iots/SenseMe/README.md

-README

-SenseMe - sample device type for IOTS 3.0
+# SenseMe - sample device type for IOTS 3.0

 SenseMe has an Arduino agent to measure temperature values using a DHT11 sensor and swich on/off LED light according to the commands given by the server.